The TMJH Counseling Office is open every school day from 7:00 a.m. to 3:30 p.m.

 New Student Enrollment

-Our guidance counselors are here to help students (and parents) make a smooth transition to TMJH.
+Our school counselors are here to help students (and parents) make a smooth transition to TMJH.
 Please see the New Student Enrollment page for enrollment information.

 Ice Cream Social